 Maastricht University’s Student Services Centre (SSC) helps students with a wide range of issues related to studying and student life.
 This includes topics such as application, registration, tuition fees and diploma recognition, but you can also contact the SSC for legal advice on a study related issue, career advice or advice from a psychologist.
 In addition to providing students with help, the SSC supports several organisations that organise extracurricular activities, such as the INKOM, the sports council MUSST and Studium Generale.

 You can arrange accommodation with Maastrichthousing.
 The faculty does not act as an intermediary, so you need to make your own reservation.

 Maastrichthousing is a cooperation between two student housing organizations: Guesthouse UM and the Foundation for Student Housing in Maastricht.
 It’s their shared goal to service housing for students, employees and guests from Maastricht University, Hoge School Zuyd and Jan van Eijck Academie.

 The University Library helps students and researchers to realise their academic objectives.
 At the library you will find a modern study and research environment with many possibilities for studying individually or in a group.
 We have a large collection scientific sources that you can consult both online and physically.

-The ICT Service Centre is one of 5 service centres at the University Maastricht (UM) that have been set up to provide specific services within the organization.
-The ICTS provides services in the areas of Information and Communication Technology.
+The ICT Service Centre (ICTS) is one of 5 service centres at Maastricht University (UM) that have been set up to provide specific services within the organization.
+ICTS provides services in the areas of Information and Communication Technology.